How to Track Expenses – Best Tools and Apps to Use In 2025

 • Passive income (investments, rental income, etc.)

 Knowing your real take-home pay is critical.
 Gross income gives a false sense of security, while net income shows what you can actually use.
+If you have multiple income streams, this becomes even more important when learning how to track finances or how to control monthly expenses efficiently.

-2.1.2.
-Recognize where your money typically goes.
+3.1.2.
+Recognise where your money typically goes

-• Fixed expenses: Rent, insurance, subscriptions
+• Fixed expenses: Rent or mortgage, insurance, subscriptions

-• Variable expenses: Groceries, transportation, and entertainment
+• Variable expenses: Groceries, transportation, dining, entertainment

-2.2.
+3.2.
 Go with a tracking method you’ll actually use

 When deciding how to track expenses, selecting a method that suits your lifestyle is key.
 It’s also crucial if you want to figure out how to keep track of expenses long-term without burnout.

-2.2.1.
-Manual Tracking (Notebook or Spreadsheet)
+3.2.1.
+Manual tracking (Notebook or spreadsheet)

 • Date